 Whole vs. Term Life Insurance

-If you’re in the market for a new life insurance policy, you’re probably well aware that there are two basic types available to you, whole and term life insurance.
+If you’re in the market for a new life insurance policy, you’re probably well aware that there are two basic types available to you, whole and term coverage.
 You could spend hours debating which one is better, but we can probably all agree that each has their advantages and disadvantages.
 In the end, it really comes down to which one fits your current circumstances better.
 Here’s an unbiased look at the two types:

 Which is Best for Me?